-Because of the historic nature of our property, the Lincoln County Historical Association also has volunteers and re-enactors that put on diverse and dynamic living history reenactments both at the Court House and also on the surrounding property.
-From more information on programming, inquire with the Lincoln County Historical Association using the contact information below.
+Lincoln County Historical Association has volunteers and re-enactors that put on diverse and dynamic living history reenactments both at the Court House and also on the surrounding property.
+For more information on programming, inquire with the Lincoln County Historical Association using the contact information below.

 Visit the Lincoln County Historical Association online and on Facebook at Pownalborough Court House Museum.